TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 4/Luke 4.20.md

 ---

-And he closed the book, and gave it back to the attendant, and sat down: and the eyes of all in the synagogue were fastened on him.
+He closed the book, gave it back to the attendant, and sat down.
+The eyes of all in the synagogue were fastened on him.